lisamateane/thuto-college-network/01-requirements.md

 **CR9:** One off-site administrator requires secure remote management access to network devices.

-This means at least one network device must be configurable/manageable remotely, using a secure protocol (not plain-text access).
+This means at least one network device must be configurable remotely, using a secure protocol.

 ## Testing Requirements
 - Test relevant end-to-end connectivity.